 For the most part, the characters and the storyline of ‘Fauda’ are a work of fiction.
 Even so, the show is based on one of the top elite “mista’arvim” units of the Israeli army, called “Duvdevan.”
 The term “Duvdevan” translates to “Cherry” in Hebrew and literally implies that the unit serves as Cherry to the top of the Israeli Defence services.
-Joining the military services is a compulsion in Israel, for both men and women.
+Joining the military service is a compulsion for both men and women in Israel.
 However, joining “Duvdevan” is voluntary.
-Even the two developers of the show, Lior Raz and Avi Issacharoff have served in the Israeli Defense Forces and they’ve drawn inspirations for its storyline based on their own personal experiences.
+Even the two developers of the show, Lior Raz and Avi Issacharoff, have served in the Israeli Defense Forces, and they’ve drawn inspiration for its storyline based on their own personal experiences.

 How Accurate is Fauda?